juliendelplanque/TreeQuery/README.md

 > Note: It is also possible to walk the tree depth-first, it might impact performance depending on the tree walked.

 > Note 2: It is possible to configure the query for other purpose (line 2).
 This is called the search strategy of the query.
 For now, the following strategies are available:
-> - `#checkMatch` returning true if the predicate matched the tree at root,
+> - `#matchTree` returning true if the predicate matched the tree at root,
 > - `#matchAnywhere` returning true if the predicate matched any node of the tree,
 > - `#matchEverywhere` returning true if the predicate matched all nodes of the tree,
 > - `#collectMatches` returning all the nodes that were matched by the predicate.